Group Theory Analysis of Phonons in Monolayer Chromium Trihalides and Their Janus Structures

-The IR active modes are symmetry-adapted modes transforming also according to the vector representation, while the R active modes are symmetry-adapted modes transforming according to the components of a symmetric second rank tensor representation corresponding to quadratic basis functions.
-Judging from the basis functions shown in Table \ref{character}, one can find that the eighteen optical modes $\{4A_{1}\oplus7{E}\}$ are both R and IR active.
-The left three ${A_2}$ optical modes are neither R nor IR active, which can not be detected by first-order R and IR optical spectral experiments and thus called silent modes.
-However, all the three silent ${A_2}$ modes can be detected in second-order Raman spectrum since the overtone of ${A_2}$ modes becomes a Raman-active mode (${A_2}\otimes{A_2}={A_1}$).
-In fact, for Janus X$_3$-Cr$_2$-Y$_3$, all the fundamental optical modes at $\Gamma$ point are second-order Raman-active modes.
+The IR active modes are symmetry-adapted modes transforming also according to the vector representation, while the R active modes are symmetry-adapted modes transforming according to the components of a symmetric second-rank tensor representation corresponding to quadratic basis functions.
+Judging from the basis functions shown in Table \ref{character}, one can find that the eighteen optic modes $\{4A_{1}\oplus7{E}\}$ are both R and IR active.
+The left three ${A_2}$ optic modes are neither R nor IR active, which can not be detected by first-order Raman and infrared optical spectra and are thus called silent modes.
+However, all the three silent ${A_2}$ modes can be detected in the second-order Raman spectrum since the overtone of ${A_2}$ modes becomes a R active mode $A_1$ (${A_2}\otimes{A_2}={A_1}$).
+In fact, for Janus X$_3$-Cr$_2$-Y$_3$, all the fundamental optic modes at $\Gamma$ point are second-order R active modes.

-From \eqref{eqoz} we find that for seven out-of-plane modes, there are only four out-of-plane optic peaks, two ${A_1}$ and two ${E}$, can be found in both infrared and Raman spectra. \eqref{eqoxy} shows that there are 14 in-plane modes, which also indicates that seven in-plane optic peaks are expected in both infrared and Raman spectra: two ${A_1}$ and five ${E}$.
-It is worthy to point out that the above symmetry analysis is suitable for all Janus phase of Y$_3$-Cr$_2$-X$_3$, with X and Y belong to halogen elements, i.e., (F, Cl, Br, I) but without X=Y. Besides, the Y$_3$-Cr$_2$-X$_3$ monolayer is mono-axis polar material with optic axis along out-of-plane direction, and thus its all R active modes which are also IR active modes become extraordinary phonons.
-However, the electric polarity of Y$_3$-Cr$_2$-X$_3$ has actually no effect on the direction dispersion of the optic phonons, since its optic axis perpendicular to the atomic monolayer and thus perpendicular to all 2D wave vectors.
-It is well-known that when the wave vector parallel or perpendicular to the optic axis, the extraordinary phonons become transverse modes ( in this case $A_{1T}$ and ${E_T}$) and its electric polarization becomes zero.
+From Eq. \eqref{eqoz} we find that for seven out-of-plane modes, there are six optic modes, two ${A_1}$ and two degenerate ${E}$ , are both infrared and Raman active which should be shown as four Raman peaks.
+Eq. \eqref{eqoxy} shows that there are nine in-plane modes, which also indicates that seven in-plane optic peaks are expected in both infrared and Raman spectra: two ${A_1}$ and five ${E}$.
+It is worthy to point out that the above symmetry analysis is suitable for all Janus phases of Y$_3$-Cr$_2$-X$_3$, with X and Y belonging to halogen elements, i.e., (F, Cl, Br, I) but without X=Y. Besides, since Y$_3$-Cr$_2$-X$_3$ monolayer is mono-axis polar material with an optic axis along the out-of-plane direction,its all R active modes, which are also IR active, become extraordinary phonons.
+However, the electric polarity of Y$_3$-Cr$_2$-X$_3$ does not affect the direction dispersion of the optic phonons, since its optic axis is perpendicular to the atomic monolayer and thus perpendicular to all 2D wave vectors.
+It is well-known that when the wave vector is parallel or perpendicular to the optic axis, the extraordinary phonons become transverse modes ( in this case $A_{1T}$ and ${E_T}$) and its electric polarization becomes zero.